A Fool in Love: Recording and release

 In March 1960, Turner took his band to Technisonic Studios to record a song he had written titled "A Fool in Love" for Art Lassiter.
-Lassiter's background vocalists Robbie Montgomery, Frances Hodges, and Sandra Harding were known as the Artettes.
+Lassiter's background vocalists Robbie Montgomery, Frances Hodges, and Sandra Harden were known as the Artettes.
 They were present for the recording session, but Lassiter failed to show up to record the song.
 Turner recalled that he had lent Lassiter $80 for new tires on his car and he never returned.
 Bullock, who knew the song from rehearsals, suggested that she sing the song.
 Turner already paid for the studio time so he decided to record a demo with Bullock and the Artettes.
 He had intentions of erasing Bullock's vocals in the event that Lassiter returned to record.

 After Turner played the record during a gig at Club Imperial in St. Louis, a local disc jockey asked him to send it to Juggy Murray, president of R&B label Sue Records, in New York.
 Murray was impressed by Bullock's vocals and suggested that Turner keep her vocals on the record.
 Convinced it was a hit, Murray offered Turner a $20,000 advance for the song.
 Turner changed Bullock's stage name from "Little Ann" to "Tina Turner," giving her the name of Tina because it rhymed with Sheena, Queen of the Jungle.
 Paranoid that she would leave him like his previous vocalists, he trademarked the name as a form of protection so that if she left him, he could replace her with another singer.

 "A Fool In Love" was released on Sue in July 1960, and soon became the top selling record in St. Louis.
 On August 15, the single peaked at No. 2 on the Billboard Hot R&B Sides.
 By fall it had crossed over to the pop charts, peaking at No. 27 on the Billboard Hot 100 on October 17, 1960.
 The record became the duo's first million-seller and they embarked on a grueling tour of one-nighters to promote the song which included performances at the Apollo Theater in Harlem in New York City.
 They made their first national TV appearance on American Bandstand, when Bullock was over eight months pregnant, on October 3, 1960.

 The song was included on their debut album The Soul of Ike & Tina Turner (1961).
 Turner produced similar sequels such as "Crazy In Love" (1962) by Robbie Montgomery and the Ikettes, "Wake Up" (1963) from the album Don't Play Me Cheap, and "Am I A Fool In Love" (1964) from the compilation The Soul of Ike & Tina.